htoomtnaing/CAPM-and-Fama-French-3-Factor-Model-Trading-Strategy/README.md

-# Fama-French-3-Factor-Model-Trading-Strategy
+# CAPM & Fama-French-3-Factor-Model-Trading-Strategy

-Explored Fama-French 3 Factor Model Trading Strategies for a QF module.
+Explored CAPM and Fama-French 3 Factor Model Trading Strategies for a QF module.
 Other project members can be found in the project document.
 <br/><br/>
 Includes:
 1) Data Extraction